Feb 02, 2021

 Check out the following list of pros and cons of ceramic cookware to see what cookware set is best for your kitchen.

-Deciding which cookware set is the best choice for you can be confusing, especially when so many options are available.
+is the best choice for you can be confusing, especially when so many options are available.

 You've probably seen ceramic cookware sets on the market that make a lot of health claims.
 This begs the question, "Is ceramic cookware actually "healthier" or are ceramic pan marketers simply misleading the consumer?"
 We’re tackling the confusion and giving you an in-depth rundown on ceramic cookware (the marketing name for the technical term "sol-gel").